nuodb/nuodb-helm-charts/docs/BackupAndRestore.md

 At a high level the restore failures can be classified into two groups:

 1. Failures during the `restore` job execution.
-These are easier to investigate by looking into the job pod logs.
+To investigate, review the job pod logs.
 2. Failures during distributed database restore operations.
-To investigate the reason for the failure, the container logs from all database processes should be collected.
+To investigate, collect the container logs from all database processes.
 NuoDB SMs maintain `nuosm.log` file in `/var/log/nuodb` directory which contains historical logs from SM containers startup procedures.
 The log file will be available between pod restarts if `database.sm.logPersistence.enabled` setting is enabled.